The Jane Goodall Institute (JGI)

 Key Job Responsibilities & Duties:

-The key responsibilities will include, but not limited to:
+The key responsibilities will include, but not limited to the following:

 Minimum Job Requirements & Qualifications:

-• Previous experience working with NGO implementing conservation related projects.
-Excellent Communication skills-fluent in Swahili and English, both verbal and written.
+• Good communication skills – fluent in Swahili and English, both verbal and written.

 Work Hours: 8